THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 Improvise, adapt and exploit

-So far the Kremlin has managed to work the conduct of the Lukashenko regime to its advantage.
+So far, the Kremlin has managed to work the conduct of the Lukashenko regime to its advantage.
 Prima facie the border provocations in themselves made little strategic sense.
 They were arguably even counterproductive, prompting the rare feat of the EU acting decisively on foreign policy, in addition to providing a sanctions toolbox for responding to future hybrid threats to member states.

 At best, the conduct of the Lukashenko regime provided a convenient distraction for the Kremlin while it prepared for the round of poker that it was to play with the US over Nato expansion and Ukraine.
 Belarus is not anomalous in this respect: moves by the Serb Republic in Bosnia to initiate secession from key institutions in Bosnia & Herzegovina – including by forming its own army – have further spread thin the geopolitical attentions of the US and EU.